Yurie Omi: Personal life

 Omi's favorite foods include fruits, chocolates, and grilled beef.

 She likes strolling in the town.

 She says that her favorites are eating gummy candies and starch syrup, playing the electric organ, Tahitian dance, and collecting iron sand with a magnet.

 She also likes bread and rakugo.

 In addition, she likes learning Chinese language, playing the ukulele, and spectating pro wrestling.

 She said that Mitsuo Momota, Yo-Hey, and Great Muta were her most impressive wrestlers.

 Omi is a good Japanese calligrapher.

-She has the 6th dan in calligraphy.Daily Shincho reported on May 20, 2020, that Omi had registered her marriage on May 1, 2019, with a producer of NHK who was 15 years older than she.
+She has the 6th dan in calligraphy.Daily Shincho reported on May 20, 2020, that Omi had registered her marriage on May 1, 2019, with a producer of NHK who was 15 years her senior.

 She and her husband are joint owners of a three-story house near NHK Broadcasting Center in Tokyo, and she currently resides in it alone because he was relocated to NHK Sendai Broadcasting Station in Sendai.